krampus-nuggets/learn-bundler/README.md

 ## 🚧 Clear Issues 🚧

 * Multiple instances being created in **pw_microsoft_learn.py** module.
 In future, single instance will be created and context will be passed down for a single export task.
-Reasoning for current implementation, modularity.
+Reasoning for current implementation, modularity. **[FIXED]**
 * Static implementation of CLI handler.